Quality assessment of solar irradiance data#

 Checking for missing data#

-Depending on the source of the data, there may be significnatly amount of missing data or gaps in the time series.
-This is typicaly for ground measurements, where cleaning events and periods of instrument malfunction have often been removed.
-Preferably the timestamps for these periods should still be present in the dataset with a corresonding nan entry, though sometimes the time stamp entries have been entirely omitted.
-Therefore, it is important to first ensure that the time series has a consistent frequency, e.g. that that there are no missing time entries.
-This can easily be achieved using the asfreq function, which converts the time-series to a consistent frequency (e.g. 1 min., 15 min., or 1 h), by adding missing rows.
-First then can the amount of missing data be quantified and the subsequent 2D plots be generated in the next section.
+Depending on the source of the data, there may be a significant amount of missing data or gaps.
+This is typical for ground measurements, where cleaning events and periods of instrument malfunction have often been removed.
+Preferably, the timestamps for these periods should still be present in the dataset with a corresponding nan entry, though sometimes the timestamp entries have been entirely omitted.
+Therefore, it is important to first ensure that the time series has a consistent frequency, e.g. that that there are no missing timestamps.
+This can be achieved using the asfreq

 df = df.asfreq('1min') # Convert TimeSeries to specified frequency